Search Results for

 Introduction

-• The children can override the parent security policy.
+• Overrides — children can override the inherited policy when needed.

 Rule syntax